On/Off-Ramp, and cross-chain Swap via CeFi

 • ✅ Fireblocks API credentials configured

-• ✅ Fireblocks TypeScript SDK installed (@fireblocks/[email protected])
+• ✅ Fireblocks TypeScript SDK installed (@fireblocks/version 13.x or later)

 • ✅ Connected account(s) set up with your chosen provider(s) via the Fireblocks Console (see Fireblocks Connected Accounts for setup instructions)